weareblahs/WSAUtilities/README.md

 Tools for Windows Subsystem for Android™ that only uses batch scripts and command line-based softwares.

 ### Looking for tools to add!
 Other tools to add into this collection of WSATools?
-Then contact me through my email - it's on my user page (https://github.com/weareblahs).
+Then sumbit an issue with the tag "New Feature".

 ## Requirements
  - Windows 11 computer (of course)